Fun fact: yes, there are two Kansas Cities. And yes, the important one is in Missouri, not Kansas. Don't let anyone confuse you on this.

 - In the Drawn Together episode where Xander roleplays to prepare to come out to his parents, Foxxy Love tells him to go to an orphanage in Kansas City, Missouri on her behalf to apologize to her son for abandoning him.

-- The United States Of Tara takes place in Overland Park, Kansas, a suburb of Kansas City.
+- United States of Tara takes place in Overland Park, Kansas, an exceptionally wealthy Kansas-side suburb of Kansas City.

 - Eric Stonestreet, one of the stars of Modern Family, is from Kansas City.
 He was the guest of honor at the illumination ceremony for the famous Country Club Plaza's Christmas lights.
 It's a big deal in KC.